 11 Sneaky Sources of Added SugarArticle posted in: Diet & Nutrition

 We’re sorry to say it but taste aside, there’s nothing sweet about added sugar.
 In fact, sugars of this kind are something of a silent killer.
-Consider this: A 2014 study published in the Journal of the American Medical Association Internal Medicine, consuming 17 to 21 percent of your daily calories from added sugars increased heart disease-related death risk by 38 percent.
+There are many sneaky sources of added sugar in your average grocery store.
+Consider this: According to a 2014 study, published in the Journal of the American Medical Association Internal Medicine, consuming 17 to 21 percent of daily calories from added sugars increased heart disease-related death risk by 38 percent.

 That doesn’t mean you can’t eat added sugars at all: The American Heart Association recommends a limit of 100 calories per day of added sugar for women—roughly 24 grams, and 150 per day for men—about 36 grams.
 Luckily, it’s about to get easier to determine how many added sugars you’re consuming.
 That’s because the “Nutrition Facts” label on packaged foods will soon be updated to include the added sugar content.

-Until those changes are made, it’s important to be informed about foods that contain added sugar.
+Until those changes are made, it’s important to be informed of food sources that contain added sugar.
 Since this sneaky ingredient finds its way into more than just desserts, we’ve pulled together a list of 11 sneaky sources of added sugar you may want to avoid (or at least compare options).

 1. Barbecue Sauce

 Until the Nutrition Facts label is updated, the back of the bottle will just list “sugars,” but even that will shock you when it comes to barbecue sauce: According to the U.S. Department of Agriculture’s nutrient database, just two tablespoons of one leading brand’s sauce has nearly 12 grams of hidden sugar.